Frequently Asked Questions - Membership Model

 Dues Model

 AHLA is committed to being an inclusive organization that welcomes both health lawyers and health law professionals.
-Each member is empowered to select the AHLA content, services, and products that best meet their professional needs and provides the greatest value.
+Each member is empowered to select the AHLA content, services, and products that best meet their professional needs and provide the greatest value.
 AHLA’s membership model includes three levels from which to choose, based on the bundle of benefits chosen.
-Dues are $269 for the Full membership level; $369 for the Enhanced membership level, and $499 for the Premium membership level.

 Who is eligible for discounted pricing on membership?

-For those who are paralegals, AHLA provides a $100 discount off the Full and Enhanced membership level pricing.
-In addition, the Association continues to provide special, discounted pricing when the paralegal registers for programs and distance learning events.
+For those who are academicians, in-house counsel, paralegals, solo practitioners, or work in the public sector (local, state, or federal government), AHLA provides an additional discount off the Full and Enhanced membership level pricing.
+Additional discounts are also made available when registering for programs and distance learning events.

 How are Practice Groups incorporated into a membership?

 When individuals become and remain AHLA members, they select a membership level that includes access to one, two, or all Practice Groups.
-The Full membership level includes membership in and access to one Practice Group; the Enhanced membership level includes membership in and access to two Practice Groups, and the Premium membership level includes membership in and access to all Practice Groups.
+Access to one Practice Group is included when selecting the Full membership level, two Practice Groups when selected the Enhanced membership level, and all Practice Groups when selecting the Premium membership level.

 What is a member’s anniversary date?

-An individual’s membership anniversary date is based on the month that one joins AHLA unless the firm or organization has a group bill.
+An individual’s membership anniversary date is based on the month that one joins AHLA unless the firm or organization has a group billing arrangement.
 For those members covered by a group bill, the expiration date is aligned to match the month that the organization pays for everyone.

 Does everyone at the firm, in-house department, or organization need to select the same membership level?